wp-plugins/linkwithin-mobile-downsizer/readme.txt

 == Upgrade Notice ==

-= 0.0.1 =
+= 0.0.5 =

-This didn't work the first time.
+Looking into adding a dashboard control panel for adding custom text and images to the title text area.
+Also maybe changing the background color and/or link styles.